Manufacturer Establishes Micro-segmentation Strategy to Address Risks of Flat Network

 Once an application was selected, it was time to decide which micro-segmentation solution made the most sense for the organization.
 With so many solutions on the market, the manufacturer needed unbiased guidance evaluating different products.

 WWT consultants created a solution assessment and alignment tool based on the needs of the organization.
 Consultants aligned segmentation controls outlined in NIST 800-53 to NIST 800-171, the framework the company uses to control its sensitive data.
 This alignment pinpointed the micro-segmentation capabilities that would be the best fit given the manufacturer's existing security investments.

 Consultants then presented six leading micro-segmentation vendors with a capabilities questionnaire based on NIST 800-53 segmentation controls, entering responses into the tool, which provided an alignment score.
 By seeing how each vendor scored, the manufacturer received an unbiased evaluation of solutions.
 After evaluating the results, the security team was most attracted to Illumio, but they wanted to understand management of the solution.

-WWT has an Illumio Segmentation Lab in its Advanced Technology Center that the manufacturer’s security team was able to use as a proving ground.
+WWT has several segmentation labs in its Advanced Technology Center including the Illumio Segmentation Lab.
 Engineers were able to experience what it would be like to implement and manage the solution in a setting similar to their production environment before moving ahead with the pilot.